Sindri-Labs/verifiable-credentials-codelab/split_md_steps/5_Presentation.md

 The code block above created a proof that the user has a signed piece of data corresponding to the university's public key `pk`.
 If you inspect the `credential-proof.json` file that was produced, you'll notice that the `Sig` field is empty.
 This is the major development that zero-knowledge has enabled.
 In the next step, our verifier will be able to take the `credential-proof.json` file and convince themselves that the user has a signed degree, even if they withhold the signature itself.

+---
-SINDRI DRAFT NOTE: alter the circuit id above with finished version of sindri/verifiable-credential project.
+SINDRI DRAFT NOTE: alter the circuit id above with finished version of sindri/verifiable-credential project once we publish